Favicon Generator

 Favicons serve multiple purposes: they help users quickly identify your site among dozens of open tabs, reinforce your brand recognition, and signal professionalism to visitors.
 Search engines like Google also display favicons in mobile search results, making them an important element of your search presence.

 Modern favicons go beyond the traditional 16×16 pixel favicon.ico file.
 Today’s websites need multiple icon sizes to support browser tabs, mobile home screens, app switchers, and desktop shortcuts across all major platforms including iOS, Android, Windows, and macOS.
+An SVG favicon is also recommended for crisp rendering on all screen densities.

 Browser Tabs